LINKS

 Fowey - To the north-east of St Austell, at the mouth of the River Fowey, the small port and town of Fowey was a favourite haunt of smugglers.
 Fowey Cornwall Map.

 Newquay - Often called "the Surfing Capital of Britain", Newquay has some of the best surfing beaches and conditions (weather permitting), it is also a popular holiday destination.
-Newquay Cornwall Map.
+Newquay Map.

 Cornwall Map Links: Cornwall Weather